Xiaoqian-Liu/MMGN/Matlab/README.txt

 MMGN_probit.m implements the MMGN method for 1-bit matrix completion under the probit noise model with a given rank constraint parameter r.
 MMGN_logist.m is its counterpart for the logistic noise model.

-MMGN_probit_auto.m implements the MMGN method for 1-bit matrix completion under the probit noise model with a data driven approach for selecting
+MMGN_probit_auto.m implements the MMGN method for 1-bit matrix completion under the probit noise model with a data-driven approach for selecting
-                   the rank contraint parameter r.
+                   the rank constraint parameter r.
 MMGN_logist_auto.m is its counterpart for the logistic noise model.

-loss_1bit.m computes the negative log-likelihood / loss for the 1-bit matrix completion.
+obj_1bit.m computes the negative log-likelihood / objective for the 1-bit matrix completion.

 Hellinger_dist.m computes the Hellinger distance between two distribution matrices P and Q

 ===== Numerical Experiments =====

-demo.m shows two examples to run MMGN under the probit and logistic noise models, respectively.
+demo.m shows two examples of running MMGN under the probit and logistic noise models, respectively.

 Xiaoqian Liu
 xiaoqian.liu1025@gmail.com

-Nov.
-2022
+Feb.
+2024